Manganese Benefits, Foods, Deficiency, Supplements and More - Dr. Axe

 People who should avoid manganese supplements, or speak with a healthcare professional first, include those with existing liver disease, who likely have trouble getting rid of the mineral, and people with a history of alcoholism or anemia.

-Types of Supplements
+Types of supplements

 You can take this mineral in capsule, liquid or even injectable forms.

-There are several types of manganese supplements available, some of which are bonded (or chelated) with amino acids to with help absorption.
+There are several types of manganese supplements available, some of which are bonded (or chelated) with amino acids to help with absorption.
 Chelated forms are sometimes called manganese aspartate, ascorbate, picolinate, fumarate, malate, succinate, citrate and amino acid chelate.

 Popular types include manganese gluconate (which is bonded with gluconic acid salt) and manganese sulfate (another type of salt).